A Multilevel Monte Carlo Estimator for Matrix Multiplication: Introduction

 \section{Introduction}

 Randomised algorithms for matrix operations are in general `pass-efficient', and are primarily aimed at problems involving massive data sets that are otherwise cumbersome to process with deterministic algorithms.
-Pass-efficient implies that the algorithm necessitates only a very small number of passes through the complete data set, and for the cases we consider here such a pass maybe impractical due to memory or time restrictions.
-For the matrix multiplication for example, the paradigm randomised algorithm is considered to be B{ ASIC}M{ ATRIX}M{ ULTIPLICATION} \cite{Drineas06}, where, based on a probability assigned to the columns of some matrix $A$ (respectively rows of a matrix $B$), it approximates the product $AB$ through re-scaling the outer products of some sampled columns of $A$ with the corresponding rows of $B$ via a sampling-and-rescaling matrix operator.
-Variants of the B{ ASIC}M{ ATRIX}M{ ULTIPLICATION} algorithm were published in \cite{Eriksson11}, \cite{HI15}, \cite{Wu18}, depending on the type of information that's available on the elements of the matrices involved.
-In particular, the algorithm in \cite{Eriksson11} addresses the case where the probability distributions of the elements are known a priori by devising an importance sampling strategy based on B{ ASIC}M{ ATRIX}M{ ULTIPLICATION} that minimizes the expected value of the variance.
+Pass-efficient implies that the algorithm necessitates only a very small number of passes through the complete data set, but for the cases we consider here such a pass maybe turn out to be impractical due to memory or time restrictions.
+In matrix multiplication for example, the B{ ASIC}M{ ATRIX}M{ ULTIPLICATION} algorithm \cite{Drineas06} is considered to be the gold standard.
+Based on a probability assigned to the columns of a matrix $A$, and respectively the rows of a matrix $B$, it approximates the product $AB$ through re-scaling the outer products of some sampled columns of $A$ with the corresponding rows of $B$ via a sampling-and-rescaling matrix operator.
+Variants of the B{ ASIC}M{ ATRIX}M{ ULTIPLICATION} algorithm were published in \cite{Eriksson11}, \cite{HI15}, \cite{Wu18}, exploiting different types of information available on the elements of the matrices involved.
+In particular, the algorithm in \cite{Eriksson11} addresses the case where the probability distributions of the elements are known a priori to devise an importance sampling strategy based on B{ ASIC}M{ ATRIX}M{ ULTIPLICATION} that minimizes the expected value of the variance.
 The algorithm was shown to be effective when implemented with the optimized sampling probabilities, particularly so in comparison to the estimators resulting from uniform sampling.
-This result indeed extends B{ ASIC}M{ ATRIX}M{ ULTIPLICATION} to a random setting and can be applied to many query matching with information retrieval applications \cite{Eriksson11}.
-However, designing the optimized probabilities relies exclusively on knowing the probability distributions of the matrix elements, which may restrict its applicability to the cases where this information is not a priori available.
+This result indeed extends B{ ASIC}M{ ATRIX}M{ ULTIPLICATION} to a random variable setting and can be applied to many query matching with information retrieval applications \cite{Eriksson11}.
+However, designing the optimized probabilities relies exclusively on the knowledge of the probability distributions of the matrix elements, which limits its applicability to the cases where such information is a priori available.
 Conversely, it can be argued that B{ ASIC}M{ ATRIX}M{ ULTIPLICATION} with uniform probabilities becomes more appealing when dealing with real-time random matrix multiplication tasks, where distributions change dynamically.
 In batch processing for instance, the task at hand is to evaluate the expectation of the multiplication or indeed a functional of a matrix product at any given time, a formidable task in terms of the required speed and accuracy.
-For instance, to accelerate the (time-dependent) training of large-scale kernel machines, the evaluation of the kernel function is identified as and approximated through the expectation of the random inner product via some randomised feature map \cite{Kar12}\cite{Rahimi08}.
+To accelerate the time-dependent training of large-scale kernel machines for example, the evaluation of a kernel function is identified as and approximated through the expectation of a random inner product via some randomised feature map \cite{Kar12}, \cite{Rahimi08}.
 In this case, coupling a standard Monte Carlo method (MC) and B{ ASIC}M{ ATRIX}M{ ULTIPLICATION} with uniform probabilities may satisfy the speed specifications but compromise the accuracy of the result.
-A more balanced alternative is to employ a multilevel Monte Carlo method, similar to the one developed in \cite{Giles08} instead of MC.
+A more prudent alternative is to employ a multilevel Monte Carlo method, similar to the one developed in \cite{Giles08} instead of MC.